lf-lang/embedded-lab/docs/src/Tools.md

 > **_Important_**
 >
 > If you let Nix manage your build environment, you need to always make sure to run `nix develop` at the root of your repository before using the shell.
-> Besides installing things in the filesystem, it also sets environment variables like `$PICO_SDK_PATH`, which must be set in order to compile code that uses the RPi-Pico SDK.
+> Besides installing things in the filesystem, it also sets environment variables like `PICO_SDK_PATH`, which must be set in order to compile code that uses the RPi-Pico SDK.

 Ensure that your shell environment is set up correctly by checking that the `PICO_SDK_PATH` variable points to the root location of the RPi-Pico SDK.
 You may wish to look at the `README` file in that directory.